RarelyCharlie/rarelycharlie.github.io/_draft/editor.md

 <button style="cursor: pointer; background: #5bc0de; color: #fff; padding: 6px 12px; border-radius: .5em; border: 1px solid #5bc0de;" onclick="revealtoggle()">Reveal</button>

 By Jove, my quick study of lexicography won a prize.
-{:id="revealsample" style="height: 0; transition: height .5s;"}
+{:id="revealsample" style="height: 0; transition: height .5s; overflow: hidden;"}

-You can change the button label from Reveal to something else.

 **Vanishing** provides a red box.
 When you save the post, the box and everything you typed in the box disappear completely and take up no space on the page.
 There is nothing to select, and no sign of the text you typed.
 However, tags in the vanished text still work.
 This could be used, for example, to post a very long taglist because it doesn't create a big white space.

+(If you suspect that there is vanishing text in a post, and you know how to read the page source, you can find the vanishing text there.)

 *While editing:*